 Quick peek agreements generally state that if a party receives documents that appear privileged, they must alert the producing party in writing and identify the material.
 Similarly, quick peek agreements often state that if the producing party becomes aware of privileged materials in the production (via the receiving party or otherwise), they must address the issue promptly.

-Because documents produced under quick peek agreements are not reviewed prior to production, parties should agree to treat the documents as highly confidential thereby prohibiting disclosure of the information to third parties except under very limited circumstances.
+Because documents produced under quick peek agreements are not reviewed prior to production, parties should agree to treat the documents as highly confidential thereby prohibiting disclosure of the information to third parties except under minimal circumstances.

 To ensure that document collections produced under quick peek agreements contain relevant information, parties should consider language requiring a producing party to have a good faith belief that information produced is likely to contain information responsive to the requesting party’s discovery requests.